Clastify logo

 Image

-Atom economy and wastage therefore move in opposite directions.
-As more of the reactant atoms are built into the desired product, less ends up as unwanted material.
-High atom economy means the reaction stoichiometry has less built-in waste.
+Atom economy and wastage therefore move in opposite directions: as a larger fraction of reactant atoms is incorporated into the desired product, a smaller fraction ends up as unwanted material.
+High atom economy means less built-in waste from the reaction stoichiometry.

 Atom economy is not the same as percentage yield